Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: More about the spin side

 where we included $\epsilon \in \{ 0,1\}$ in accordance with \textsection\ref{s:app_stochastic_twist}.
 In \textsection\ref{s:quantum-affine} we consider the monodromy matrix~\eqref{eq:L_inh} for $N$ sites with inhomogeneities $z_1,\To,z_N$,

 This operator obeys the \textit{RLL}-relations, yielding a finite-dimensional representation of $\widehat{\mathfrak{U}}$ in the \textsc{frt} presentation.

-The Chevalley generators of the Drinfel'd--Jimbo presentation arise by expanding in~$u$ around $0$ and $\infty$.
+The Chevalley generators of the Drinfeld--Jimbo presentation arise by expanding in~$u$ around $0$ and $\infty$.
 Viewed as a (formal) power series in $u^{\pm1}$ the \textit{R}-matrix has the form

 where $k = \diag(t^{1/2},t^{-1/2})$.
-(If we would remove the denominator of the \textit{R}-matrix these would correspond to the highest and lowest orders in $u$.)
+(If we had removed the denominator of the \textit{R}-matrix these would correspond to the highest and lowest orders in $u$.)
 Consider the Gauss decomposition of the monodromy matrix likewise expanded in $u^{\pm 1}$ to get two operators

 For \eqref{eq:app_monodromy_spin} use \eqref{eq:app_R-expansion} to recover the $\widehat{\mathfrak{U}}$-representation \eqref{eq:app_Uqsl2_spin}, \eqref{eq:app_affinisation_z} at the lowest order:

 and